-Syntax Description mst Enable MST and Rapid Spanning Tree Protocol (RSTP) (based on IEEE 802.1s and IEEE 802.1w). pvst Enable PVST+ (based on IEEE 802.1D). rapid-pvst Enable rapid PVST+ (based on IEEE 802.1w).
-Defaults The default mo de is PVST+.
-Command Modes Global configur ration Command History Release Modification 12.2(40)EX1 This command was introduced.
-Usage Guidelines ports PVST+, rapid PVST+, and MSTP, but only one version can be active at any time: Usage Guidelines All VLANs run ports PVST+, rapid PVST+, and MSTP, but only one version can be active at any time: PVST+, all VLANs run rapid PVST+, or all VLANs run MSTP.
+mst Enable MST and Rapid Spanning Tree Protocol (RSTP) (based on IEEE 802.1s and IEEE 802.1w). pvst Enable PVST+ (based on IEEE 802.1D). rapid-pvst Enable rapid PVST+ (based on IEEE 802.1w).
+Defaults The default mode is PVST+.
+Command Modes Global configur ation Command History Release Modification 12.2(40)EX1 This command was introduced.
+Usage Guidelines ports PVST+, rapid PVST+, and MSTP, but only one version can be active at any time: Usage Guidelines All VLANs run the same versio PVST+, all VLANs run rapid PVST+, or all VLANs run MSTP.
 All stack members run n of spanning-tree.
 Usage Guidelines All VLANs run the same versio PVST+, all VLANs run rapid PVST+, or all VLANs run MSTP.
 All stack members run Usage Guidelines All VLANs run the same versio When you enab Changing spann PVST+, all VLANs run rapid PVST+, or all VLANs run MSTP.
 All stack members run n of spanning-tree.
-All VLANs run the same versio When you enab Changing spann previous mode PVST+, all VLANs run rapid PVST+, or all VLANs run MSTP.
+Caution All VLANs run the same versio When you enab Changing spann previous mode a PVST+, all VLANs run rapid PVST+, or all VLANs run MSTP.
 All stack members run n of spanning-tree. le the MST mode, RSTP is automatically enabled.
-Caution All VLANs run the same versio When you enab Changing spann previous mode a This example sl PVST+, all VLANs run rapid PVST+, or all VLANs run MSTP.
-All stack members run n of spanning-tree. le the MST mode, RSTP is automatically enabled. ning-tree modes can disrupt traffic because all spanning-tree instances are stopped for the and restarted in the new mode.
-Caution All VLANs run the same versio When you enab Changing spann previous mode a This example sl Switch(config) PVST+, all VLANs run rapid PVST+, or all VLANs run MSTP.
-All stack members run n of spanning-tree. le the MST mode, RSTP is automatically enabled. ning-tree modes can disrupt traffic because all spanning-tree instances are stopped for the and restarted in the new mode. nows to enable MST and RSTP on the switch: Caution All VLANs run the same versio When you enab Changing spann previous mode a This example sl Switch(config) This example sl PVST+, all VLANs run rapid PVST+, or all VLANs run MSTP.
+Caution All VLANs run the same versio When you enab Changing spann previous mode a This example sh PVST+, all VLANs run rapid PVST+, or all VLANs run MSTP.
+All stack members run n of spanning-tree. le the MST mode, RSTP is automatically enabled. ing-tree modes can disrupt traffic because all spanning-tree instances are stopped for the and restarted in the new mode.
+All VLANs run the same versio When you enab Changing spann previous mode a This example sh Switch(config) PVST+, all VLANs run rapid PVST+, or all VLANs run MSTP.
+All stack members run n of spanning-tree. le the MST mode, RSTP is automatically enabled. ing-tree modes can disrupt traffic because all spanning-tree instances are stopped for the and restarted in the new mode.
+Usage Guidelines All VLANs run the same versio When you enab Changing spann previous mode a This example sh Switch(config) This example sh PVST+, all VLANs run rapid PVST+, or all VLANs run MSTP.
 All stack members run n of spanning-tree. le the MST mode, RSTP is automatically enabled. ing-tree modes can disrupt traffic because all spanning-tree instances are stopped for the and restarted in the new mode.